mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 one of several coded personalities based on a previously living servant of the Imperium named Jonathan Bland.
 The Traveller is under
-Bland’s control as long as the wafer is in place.
+Bland's control as long as the wafer is in place.

 IMPERIAL MILITARY FORCES